Why homeownership is still a smart financial move

 Meanwhile, prices continue to climb or remain high in many regions of the country.
 As housing analysts know, it’s only a bubble if it bursts.
 Homebuying, however, continues to warrant its elevated position in our society as a key way to build long-term wealth while contributing to the well-being of communities, families and individuals.
 Simply stated, homeownership is foundational to American life.
 While housing markets will invariably go up and down over the course of several years, “home as investment” is as strong as ever.

-To get a better grasp of the overall picture, let’s take a deeper look at the state of the housing market over the past two years, see what underlying conditions are pushing prices upwards, understand the role of inventory and explore the many new and diverse populations who take pride in homeownership.
+To get a better grasp of the overall picture, let’s take a deeper look at the state of the housing market over the past few years, see what underlying conditions are pushing prices upwards, understand the role of inventory and explore the many new and diverse populations who take pride in homeownership.

 We’re convinced buying a home is still a smart financial move, and despite the chatter in some quarters, now can be a great time to enter the marketplace and begin your homebuying journey.